talha12345678/UEllamaCpp/README.md

 # Using Unreal Engine with llama.cpp for AMD GPU.
-# UEllamaCpp is a Unreal Engine project that uses llama.cpp for LLM inference
+### UEllamaCpp is an Unreal Engine project that uses llama.cpp for LLM inference.
+The main interface for llama.cpp is the thirdparty plugin llamaCppPlugin

 ### Requires following libs:
 - OpenMP(libomp.lib)